We Live in Cairo

 • Hany

 Michael is delighted to make his NYTW debut.
 Off-Broadway: The Ally (The Public Theater).
 Other New York credits include: A Midsummer Night’s Dream (Classical Theatre of Harlem), The Most Oppressed of All (Target Margin Theater), and The Wilder Shorts (Lenfest Center for the Arts).
-Regional: A Midsummer Night’s Dream (Shakespeare on the Sound), Tomorrow Will Be Sunday (Chautauqua Theater Company), Sabra Falling (In The Heart of the Beast).
+Regional: A Midsummer Night’s Dream (Shakespeare on the Sound), Tomorrow Will Be Sunday (Chautauqua Theater Company), Sabra Falling (Pangea World Theater).
 TV/Film: “Everything’s Trash” (Freeform/Hulu).
 Michael received his MFA in acting at Columbia University and his BA from Macalester College.

 • Fadwa

 I am deeply proud to be a Palestinian woman.
 I am deeply proud to be an artist and ever in service of our humanity.
 But these days, my faith in our humanity has been shaken.
 This humanity that allows the Palestinian people, be they a grown man or a newborn baby, to be starved, dehumanized and extinguished.
-As of September 5, 2024, at least 16,500 children have been killed in Gaza.
 My faith is shaken.
 But the faith I do have is in our art.
 This art of theatre which teaches us to find empathy for unimaginable circumstances.
 From this empathy we are creating this show and the space we will soon share together.
 May you know me and may I know you.
 For when we are unknown we may be hated.
 So may we be known.
 And when we are known may we be loved.
 And when we are loved may we allow each other the dignity that is all of our birthright.
+Stop the genocide.
+Free Palestine.
+Free us all.

 The Lazours / Book, Music & Lyrics